Philipy-Ferreira/data-analysis/README.md

 * customer reviews

 **Main questions:**
-* How is the marketplace actually performing?
-  * Analysis of sales dynamics, order volume, revenue composition, and product category performance.
-* How efficiently are orders being fulfilled?
-  * Investigation of delivery times, logistics performance, freight costs, and seller reliability.
+* Where should the company expand to maximize growth?
-* What determines customer satisfaction?
+* What operational bottlenecks are limiting customer satisfaction?
-  * Analysis of review scores and their relationship with delivery performance, product characteristics, and seller behavior.
+* Which levers can improve retention and long-term profitability?

 **Main Insights:**

-* **Market concentration**: geographic concentration in SP (64%) creates single-point risk.
-Diversification is a strategic priority.
+* **Market concentration risk**: 64% of sales in São Paulo creates structural dependency Diversification is a strategic priority.

-* **Expansion targets**: Minas Gerais, Rio de Janeiro and Rio Grande do Sul represent the highest ROI expansion targets based on GDP gap analysis.
+* **Expansion prioritization**: MG, RJ, RS identified as highest-potential markets based on demand gap analysis.

-* **Customer retention rate near-zero** retention rate (0.5%) signals an untapped lever.
-Loyalty programs could significantly reduce CAC.
+* **Retention gap**: 0.5% repeat purchase rate indicates major growth opportunity through loyalty mechanisms.

-* **Logistics drives satisfaction**: regression analysis identifies delivery time as the strongest predictor of review score.
-Faster delivery = higher ratings = stronger retention.
+* **Operational driver**: delivery time is the strongest predictor of customer satisfaction.
+Logistics is a strategic lever.

 **Tools / Skills Used:**
 - Excel: